damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 - It forces everyone involved to look for the most simple solution to a problem, which is often the superior solution
-- It forces to work for a 80/20 solution, where competing products might cater to the last 20% of the market, our solution is _good enough_ for 80% of it
+- It forces to work for a 80/20 solution, where competing products might cater to the last 20% of the market, a minimally viable solution is _good enough_ for 80%
 - Further changes or enhancements to the change are driven by feedback from actual users.
 This is a much more informative mechanism than the intuition of a product person (though note that this doesn't mean we should just build